 1. Escrow Arrangement.

 a) Payments.
 In consideration of the Transaction described herein, EPMI agrees to pay Black Hills a monthly Fixed Tolling Premium for the duration of the Term as well as the applicable Variable Tolling Fee.
 In accordance with the terms of the Master Agreement, EPMI shall render to Black Hills and the Escrow Agent a monthly invoice setting forth all amounts due from EPMI to Black Hills for Energy deliveries for the preceding month and any other amounts due and owing under the Master Agreement.
 For payments due from EPMI to Black Hills in respect of the months from January 2001 to and including August 2001 (hereinafter referred to as the “Escrow Period”), EPMI shall deposit or cause to be deposited the net payment due and owing to Black Hills on a monthly basis into an interest bearing account (the “Escrow Account”) with La Salle Bank N.A. (the “Escrow Agent”).
 All amounts deposited into the Escrow Account together with any interest accrued thereon shall be deemed the escrowed funds (the "Escrowed Funds”).
 The Escrow Agent shall provide notice to Black Hills and EPMI as to the amounts deposited with it.
-The Escrow Agent shall hold the Escrow Account in its possession in accordance with the Escrow Agreement which is attached as Exhibit B. The Escrow Agreement shall provide provisions for the disbursement of the Escrowed Funds in accordance with the provisions set forth in paragraph (b) below.
+The Escrow Agent shall hold the Escrow Account in its possession in accordance with the Escrow Agreement which is attached as Exhibit B (which shall promptly be negotiated in good faith between the parties).
+The Escrow Agreement shall provide provisions for the disbursement of the Escrowed Funds in accordance with the provisions set forth in paragraph (b) below.
 To secure its obligations under the Master Agreement, Black Hills shall grant to EPMI a present and continuing security interest in, and lien on (and right of setoff against), and assignment of, all cash held in the Escrow Account and any and all proceeds resulting therefrom or the liquidation thereof, whether now or hereafter held by the Escrow Agent, on behalf of, or for the benefit of, EPMI, and Black Hills shall agree to take such action as EPMI reasonably requires in order to perfect EPMI’s first-priority security interest in, and lien on (and right of setoff against), such collateral and any and all proceeds resulting therefrom or from the liquidation thereof.

 b) Disbursements from the Escrow Account.
 The Escrow Agreement shall provide that the Escrowed Funds shall be disbursed by the Escrow Agent in accordance with the following terms: